huntersgordon/Cool-Hacky-iMessage-Terminal/README.md

 then cd into the directory of the current day.  i.e. ```cd 2018-12-06```

-Copy messageClient.sh and getResponse.cpp into to the current day's messages folder.
+Copy messageClient.sh, getResponse.cpp, and messageSender.sh into to the current day's messages folder.

 ```g++ getResponse.cpp```